paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 (1) The Deputy Secretary of Defense.

+(2) The Chief Management Officer of the Department of Defense.

-(2) The Under Secretaries of Defense, as follows:
+(3) The Under Secretaries of Defense, as follows:

-  (A) The Under Secretary of Defense for Acquisition, Technology, and Logistics.
+  (A) The Under Secretary of Defense for Research and Engineering.

+  (B) The Under Secretary of Defense for Acquisition and Sustainment.

-  (B) The Under Secretary of Defense for Policy.
+  (C) The Under Secretary of Defense for Policy.

-  (C) The Under Secretary of Defense (Comptroller).
+  (D) The Under Secretary of Defense (Comptroller).

-  (D) The Under Secretary of Defense for Personnel and Readiness.
+  (E) The Under Secretary of Defense for Personnel and Readiness.

-  (E) The Under Secretary of Defense for Intelligence.
+  (F) The Under Secretary of Defense for Intelligence.

-(3) The Deputy Chief Management Officer of the Department of Defense.

-(4) Other officers who are appointed by the President, by and with the advice and consent of the Senate, and who report directly to the Secretary and Deputy Secretary without intervening authority, as follows:
+  4) Other officers who are appointed by the President, by and with the advice and consent of the Senate, and who report directly to the Secretary and Deputy Secretary without intervening authority, as follows:

   (A) The Director of Cost Assessment and Program Evaluation.